 Staff numbers up to 10 full-time or equivalent healthcare professionals, technical staff or clerical staff.

-Sonographer means a person who is appointed and who is ASAR accredited.
+Sonographer means a person who is ASAR accredited, and includes a student Sonographer undertaking an ASAR accredited course.

 Sonographer Level 1, Grade 1 means a student Sonographer undertaking an ASAR accredited course.